Mission and History

 - 2014, Sept – The Loan Zone located in Cleveland at 1040 King Street, off APD-40, opened

 - 2014, Oct – Merged with Members First Credit Union in Cleveland, TN.
 Members First served employees of CPQ Professional Imaging and The Portrait Café, Hardwick Clothes, Brown Stove, Advance Photographic Solutions, Newell Rubbermaid, and Universal Assemblies.
-Their branch on Keith Street became part of the Bowater CU branches bringing the total number of locations to five.

 - 2015, Oct – The Calhoun Main Office relocated from “up on the hill” to the corner of Bowater Road and Highway 11 S.